bushblade/WillAdamsDotDev/src/pages/articles/add-eslint-to-vite.md

   href="https://github.com/vitejs/vite/pull/12801" target="_blank">this PR</a> on 20th April
   2023 Vite comes with
   Eslint and rules for React included 'out-of-the-box'.
+  It doesn't by default output to the terminal so you may still want to add the
+    <a href="#add-eslint-to-vite"
+        target="_blank">vite-plugin-eslint</a>
 </aside>

 ## Coming from Create React App